Starfodders/Hearth-Client/README.md

 1. Clicking on the initial 'Remember Me' checkbox doesn't accurately reflect state.
 Flagging as a controlled component error
 2. Deleting a saved page from collections doesn't reflect until the route is refreshed (redoing the GET request)
 3. The timer doesn't reflect a change in the input time IF it has already begun
+4. Moving from slide to slide should collapse technique cards
+5. The final cards should restrict movement, prevent scrolling?
+Bug with some slides extending far down in height which can still be seen